 An important first step is understanding what knowledge management is.
 Then you can determine the best way to leverage a strategy and tools that support how employees and customers access information most efficiently.

-Knowledge management is the process of managing, analyzing, and sharing internal knowledge and information for employees and stakeholders, typically in a way that brings everything together in a holistic manner.
+Knowledge management is the process of managing, analyzing, and sharing internal knowledge and information to employees and stakeholders.

 What is a knowledge base?